A brief history of The Sun Hotel in Lancaster, Lancashire.

-The Inn, along with adjacent buildings on Church Street, was built on the site of Stoop Hall – a grand Medieval or Tudor Hall which appears on Speed’s map of 1610 as New Hall (no. 7).
-We know that there was a recorded license of Stoop Hall in 1680 and that the license was first transferred in 1684.
-In 1721 the hotel was first renamed to the Sun Inn on Stoop Hall probably named after the stables which occupied the rear of the buildings.
-The Sun & Rising Sun were popular inn names of the period, in honour of the king Charles II, after the harsh puritan rule of the reformation.
-The license change of 1721 was the last time the hotel would have Stoop Hall in its title.
+The Sun Inn, along with adjacent buildings on Church Street, was built on the site of Stoop Hall – a grand Medieval or Tudor Hall.
+Currently a renowned hotel in Lancaster, Lancashire, there was a recorded licence of Stoop Hall in 1680 and the licence was first transferred in 1684.
+In 1721, the hotel was first renamed to the Sun Inn on Stoop Hall, probably named after the stables that occupied the rear of the buildings.
+The Sun & Rising Sun were popular inn names of the period, in honour of King Charles II, after the harsh puritan rule of the reformation.
+The licence change of 1721 was the last time the hotel would have Stoop Hall in its title.

-In the 18th century the Sun was an important meeting place for various organisations.
+In the 18th century, the Sun was an important meeting place for various organisations.
 The Port Commission met here during the years 1751-58 whilst they relocated from St Georges Quay to Glasson Dock.
 The Freemasons, Lancaster Agricultural Society and the Musical Society are all other historically important organisations of note who used this venue.

 English Romanticist landscape painter, Turner stayed at the Sun in 1812 whilst drawing his sketches of Heysham.
 It was thanks to his depiction of the treacherous bay crossing that we discovered we have a sister pub, The Kings Arms in Ulverston, which was also owned by the coach company that operated a service over the bay between Lancaster and Ulverston.

 The Transformation of our Hotel in Lancaster, Lancashire.